 When someone is being disrespectful to you or someone else that you work with, it’s natural to respond with anger or to be disrespectful back to them.
 But when you’re in a professional environment and someone who’s in a supervisory role, it’s vital that you learn how to aim for de-escalation rather than escalation.

 While it can be extremely challenging, if you’re able to remain calm throughout your interactions, you’ll have a much better chance of being able to smooth things over and de-escalate the situation.
 At this point, you might be able to have an actual conversation about what’s going on and why your employee is doing what they’re doing.
 Sometimes, stress at work, especially physical stress like those doing manual labor, similar to freight loading and unloading, can cause people to snap when their stress level reaches a pinnacle.
 But if you’re able to discuss this and work through it, things could end positively for everyone.
+Offering incentives like an audi novated lease could help employees feel valued, reducing stress and promoting a more harmonious work environment.

 Ask Clarifying Questions